 - Stir in the remaining 3/4 cup of corn meal, baking powder, all but 1 tablespoon lemon zest, the lemon juice and all but 1 teaspoon of the cardamom.

 - Pour the batter into the prepared pan.

 - Finely chop or grind the remaining walnuts and combine them with the set aside quarter cup sugar, tablespoon of lemon zest and teaspoon of smashed cardamom seeds.
-Sprinkle the topping over the cake and bake for 1 hour and 15 minutes until the cake is golden and just firm in the middle.
+Sprinkle the topping over the cake and bake for 1 hour, or until the cake is golden and just firm in the middle.
 Let the pan cool before opening the tin.
 If you can stand it, wait until the next day to start eating it!